wagtail/wagtail/docs/topics/streamfield.rst

 ``wagtail.wagtaildocs.blocks.DocumentChooserBlock``

 A control to allow the editor to select an existing document object, or upload a new one.
-The keyword argument ``required`` is accepted.
+The keyword argument ``required`` (default: True) is accepted.

 ImageChooserBlock
 ~~~~~~~~~~~~~~~~~

 ``wagtail.wagtailimages.blocks.ImageChooserBlock``

 A control to allow the editor to select an existing image, or upload a new one.
-The keyword argument ``required`` is accepted.
+The keyword argument ``required`` (default: True) is accepted.

 SnippetChooserBlock
 ~~~~~~~~~~~~~~~~~~~

 ``wagtail.wagtailsnippets.blocks.SnippetChooserBlock``

 A control to allow the editor to select a snippet object.
 Requires one positional argument: the snippet class to choose from.
-The keyword argument ``required`` is accepted.
+The keyword argument ``required`` (default: True) is accepted.

 EmbedBlock
 ~~~~~~~~~~

 ``wagtail.wagtailembeds.blocks.EmbedBlock``

 A field for the editor to enter a URL to a media item (such as a YouTube video) to appear as embedded media on the page.
-The keyword arguments ``required``, ``max_length``, ``min_length`` and ``help_text`` are accepted.
+The keyword arguments ``required`` (default: True), ``max_length``, ``min_length`` and ``help_text`` are accepted.

 .. _streamfield_staticblock: